The Best Food and Wine Tours in the Bay of Islands

 2. Explore the Senses on a Wine, Craft Beer and Chocolate Tour

-Enjoy more variety with Mullarkeys Tours who combine a variety of food and drink experiences on their wine and craft beer tour.
-This half-day activity includes a visit to the Ake Ake Vineyard for a vineyard tour and tasting before travelling to the Marsden Estate for more tastings over a scenic lake setting.
-Next, it’s off to Makana Confections for tasting handmade gourmet chocolates.
-Then your tour concludes with a beer tasting and a lunch platter at The Plough & Feather Tap Room.
-More details on Mullarkeys Tours can be found on Viator and Tripadvisor.
+Enjoy more variety with Mullarkeys Tours who combine a smorgasbord of food and drink experiences on their wine and craft beer tour.
+This half-day activity includes a visit to the Sovrano Estate for a vineyard tour and tasting before travelling to Marsden Estate for more tastings and a lunch platter in a scenic lake setting.
+Next, it’s off to PhatHouse Brewing Co. for tasting beers made from natural ingredients.
+Finally, tour the Fat Pig Vineyard before returning to your accommodation.

-3. Mingle with the Locals at the Bay of Islands Farmers’ Market
+4. Mingle with the Locals at the Bay of Islands Farmers’ Market…

 Meet a passionate group of local growers and artisans at the Bay of Islands Farmers’ Market.
 This free event takes place every Thursday afternoon in Paihia and every Sunday morning in Kerikeri, where you can taste and purchase a range of locally grown produce, cheese, preserves, free-range eggs, artisan goods, beverages and more.
 The markets happen whatever the weather, so don’t miss out!

-Location: Paihia – The Village Green, 60 Marsden Road and Kerikeri – Post Office Carpark, 10 Hobson Avenue.
+Location: Paihia – The Village Green, 60 Marsden Road.
+Kerikeri – Post Office Carpark, 10 Hobson Avenue.

 Speaking of markets, take the experience to the next level with a market tour and vegetarian cooking class!
 Anna from the Travelling Spoon will take you on a gastronomical journey as you learn about the local culture through its food.
-After a local market tour, you’ll head to Anna’s 140-year-old kauri villa to learn how to make a vegetarian or vegan barbecue or a meal influenced by Middle-eastern, Italian, Asian or Mexican flavours.
-Learn more about this experience on Viator and Tripadvisor.
+After a local market tour, you’ll head to Anna’s 140-year-old kauri villa to learn how to make a vegetarian or vegan barbecue or a meal influenced by Middle-Eastern, Italian, Asian or Mexican flavours.

 It would almost be a crime to visit the Bay of Islands and not get out on the water.
 Don’t worry, you can even do this through a foodie experience with Sunkissed Gourmet Sailing Adventures.
-While sailing between the bay’s 144 islands, stopping for an island hike, snorkelling and relaxing, the crew will prepare a gourmet lunch onboard from scratch.
-Either dine onboard or on the beach on a meal such as, barbecued butterflied lamb leg served with a Mediterranean grilled vegetable salad with chimichurri and ciabatta.
-Find out more about Sunkissed Gourmet Sailing Tours on Viator and Tripadvisor.
+While sailing between the bay’s 144 islands and stopping for island hiking, snorkelling and relaxing, the crew will prepare a gourmet lunch onboard from scratch.
+Either dine onboard or on the beach on a meal such as barbecued butterflied lamb leg served with a Mediterranean grilled vegetable salad with chimichurri and ciabatta.
+See how this tour compares to the 15 Best Cruises in the Bay of Islands.